lightsofapollo/traverse-directory/README.md

 traverse-directory
 ===============

-Clone directories with various options on how to copy/symlink files and directories.
+Traverse directories with various ways of reading/copying/symlink directories.
+The intent is primarily cases where you want to do complex cloning of one directory into another.